NEFSC/READ-SSB-Lee-project-templates/README.md

 # On passwords and other confidential information

 Basically, you will want to store them in a place that does not get uploaded to github.

 For stata users, there is a description [here](/documentation/project_logistics.md).

 For R users, try storing it in .Renviron.
-Or copy the general approach.
+Or copy the general approach from stata.

 # NOAA Requirements